ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 validationMethod: 'auto' | 'oninput' | 'onblur' | 'submit-only',
 ```

-The validation happens per field when the **a value is changed**, not just when tabbing through a field.
+The validation is triggerd when the **a value is changed**, not just when tabbing through a field.
 The default validation method is based on the "reward early, validate late" patttern, a [researched way](https://medium.com/wdstack/inline-validation-in-forms-designing-the-experience-123fb34088ce) of validating input data that makes for a high user satisfaction:

 - If no field error, validate on `blur`
 - If field error exists, validate on `input`

 But you can also use the `oninput` or `onblur` setting to always validate on one of these events instead, or `submit-only` to only validate on submit.

-> If you're using a Zod schema as `validators`, be aware that if there are any effects on the schema (`refine/superRefine/transform`), the whole schema will validate, not just the validator for the modified field.<br><br>This is because the effects can add errors to any field in the schema, so everything must be validated to know the final result.
+> If you're using a Zod schema as `validators`, be aware that the whole schema will validate, not just the validator for the modified field.<br><br>This is because the effects can add errors to any field in the schema, so everything must be validated to know the final result.

 ### defaultValidator

-There is one additional option for specifying the `on:input` behavior for fields, when no validator exists for a field:
+There is one additional option for specifying the validation behavior for fields when no validation exists for a field:

 ```ts
 defaultValidator: 'keep' | 'clear' = 'keep'